alexerlandsson/launchpad-scss/README.md

 You can also import each subcategory in helpers if you just want to use a specific part.
 It is also possible to add a custom namespace by raplacing `*` with desired namespace.

+#### breakpoint

+This folder contains all information about breakpoints used in the project.
+Breakpoints are defined in `helpers/breakpoint/_breakpoint.scss`.

+To customize breakpoints, add the breakpoints needed in `$breakpoint-defs`.
+This _scss_ map will automatically create `min-width` and `max-width` breakpoints based on its values.
+As an example, if you add a breakpoint called `sm`, two breakpoints will be generated; `sm` and `lt-sm`.

 #### colors

 This folder contains all information about colors used in the project.
 Colors are defined in `helpers/colors/_colors.scss`.